-Since the lattice operator $\hat{B}$ in Eq.~\ref{eq:derivative_of_local_operator_expectation} is translationally invariant and produces excitations with the same $k$ and other global symmetries as the ground state, we need to only consider (non-identity) primary fields with conformal spin $s_p=0$ and the same global symmetry as the ground state.
-This generically picks out the energy density $\epsilon$ to be the lightest such primary field.
 For example, for the simplest case of an Ising CFT with central charge $c=1/2$, there are only two non-identity primaries, $\epsilon$ and $\sigma$ with $\Delta_\epsilon=1$ and $\Delta_\sigma = 1/8$ with both being scalars ($s_\epsilon=s_\sigma=0$).
-Even though $\Delta_\sigma < \Delta_\epsilon$, $\sigma$ is odd while $\epsilon$ as well as $|\psi_0(h_c)\rangle$ are even under an appropriate $Z_2$ symmetry.
+Although $\Delta_\sigma < \Delta_\epsilon$, $\sigma$ is odd, while $\epsilon$ and $|\psi_0(h_c)\rangle$ are even under an appropriate $Z_2$ symmetry.
 For more complicated CFTs, there may be multiple primary fields satisfying such symmetry constraints (this is analogous to the case of multiple scaling fields with the same global symmetries in the previous subsection), and we continue to denote the lightest such primary field by $\epsilon$.
 For any CFT, the matrix element of a primary field $\hat{\phi}_p$ between the ground state and the lowest non-degenerate excitation that the primary field creates is also universal and follows